-Flow Through Think about pallet flow-through as an option.
+- Flow Through Think about pallet flow-through as an option.
+This method was first pioneered over seventy years ago but used far too infrequently.
 Is it possible that your supplier can send goods to you on a pallet that you can reuse to ship your product?

-Dock Sweep Talk to local pallet recyclers if you haven’t already.
-If you are accumulating pallets and they are of a marketable size, a local pallet recycler might be willing to take them away, and in some cases, pay you for them.
+- Dock Sweep You may wish to discuss your challenges with a local pallet recycler.
+If you are accumulating pallets and they are of a marketable size, you may be able to sell used pallets to a local pallet recycler.
 As part of the deal, pallet recyclers increasingly offer additional services such as hauling away unsaleable used pallets, and wood packaging material.
 They may also be interested in pulling your old corrugated cardboard (OCC) and baled stretch or shrink wrap as part of a dock sweep program.
-The attraction of doing this with a single provider is that instead of tying up multiple dock doors for different materials, or having to move trailers in and out from the dock, one trailer can be filled with the range of old pallets, OCC and baled plastic.
+The attraction of doing this with a single provider is that instead of tying up multiple dock doors for different materials or having to move trailers in and out from the dock, one trailer can be filled with the range of old pallets, OCC, and baled plastic.

-Easy to Recycle Paper or Plastic Pallets Where reuse or dock sweep prospects are weak, lightweight pallets made of plastic or corrugated paper offer easy-to-recycle solutions.
+- Easy to Recycle Paper or Plastic Pallets Where prospects are weak for pallet rental, reuse programs or dock sweeps, lightweight pallets made of plastic or corrugated paper may offer easy-to-recycle solutions for some applications.
 IKEA is the leading example of this approach.
 The retailer switched to cardboard pallets with an eye to eliminating the storage and reverse logistics challenges associated with wood pallets.
 Some companies also request the use of lightweight plastic pallets, which they can have readily recycled.